alchemyid/activity/README.md

 ]
 }
 ```
++ make sure this config.json file is in the same directory as binnary file.
 + user: This object holds your name.
 It will be automatically included in every row of the CSV file.
 + scheduler: This object contains interval_minutes, which determines how often the pop-up will appear.
 You can change the value of 30 to any other duration (e.g., 60 for one hour).
 + project_list: This is an array of your projects.
 Each project has a name and an array of tasks that will appear in the pop-up's dropdown menu.